Functions preserving positive definiteness for sparse matrices: Eigenvalue inequalities

 where $d_{\textrm{min}}$ and $d_\textrm{max}$ denote the minimal and maximal diagonal element of $A$ respectively. \end{theorem}

 The previous results can easily be extended to more general functions that can be approximated pointwise by polynomials.
 The following result illustrates this idea for Corollary \ref{cor:cond_numb}. \begin{theorem} Let $f : [-a,a] \rightarrow \mathbb{R}$ for some $a > 0$ and assume $|f(x)| \leq |x|$ for every $x \in [-a,a]$.
 Moreover, assume $f$ is the pointwise limit of a sequence of polynomials $p^{(n)}$ on $[-a,a]$.
-Then $f^*[A] > 0$ for every $A > 0$ with entries in $[-a,a]$ such that
+Then $f^*[A] > 0$ for every symmetric positive definite matrix with entries in $[-a,a]$ such that

 where $d_{\textrm{min}}$ and $d_\textrm{max}$ denote the minimal and maximal diagonal element of $A$ respectively. \end{theorem} \begin{proof} Since $p^{(n)}[A]$ converges to $f[A]$ entrywise as $n \rightarrow \infty$, the eigenvalues of $p^{(n)}[A]$ converge to the eigenvalues of $f[A]$.
 The result follows from Corollary \ref{cor:cond_numb} using a limiting argument similar to the one in the proof of Proposition \ref{prop:bound_ana}. \end{proof}